Skip to main content

 A tall rectangle machine with the door open.

-Photo by Werner Slocum, NREL
+Photo by Werner Slocum, National Laboratory of the Rockies

-The tools offer a safer, cheaper, faster, lower-risk way to validate new grid systems and renewable energy technologies before they're deployed.
+The tools offer a safer, cheaper, faster, lower-risk way to validate new grid systems and energy technologies before they're deployed.

 Capabilities